 These dogs take on the best and the worst qualities of both their parents.
 The positives include intelligence, determination, and loyalty.
-At the same time, German Malinois can be standoffish, aggressive, and less suited for young children, much like the Belgian Malinois.
+At the same time, German Malinois can be standoffish, potential to be aggressive, and less suited for young children, much like the Belgian Malinois.

 Temperament & Intelligence of the German Malinois